 How Does Functional Whey Protein Differ?

 When whey is created as a result of the cheesemaking process, protein can be isolated from the remaining liquid mixture and turned into a whey protein concentrate (WPC).
-This involves an ultra-filtration process that removes the water, minerals, and lactose from the whey, leaving behind a more concentrated form of protein, hence the name.
+This involves an ultra-filtration process that removes the water, minerals and lactose from the whey, leaving behind a more concentrated form of protein, hence the name.

 Unlike commodity ingredients, functional whey proteins are created using zero chemical modifications, resulting in more desirable functionality for your applications, including improved shelf-stability, creamier mouthfeel and richer texture.
-Because of the way in which it’s produced, food labels can list it as an all-natural ingredient to comply with clean label initiatives.
+Because of the way it’s produced, food labels can list it as an all-natural ingredient to comply with clean label initiatives.

 Whey’s clean, neutral flavor and superior water-holding capabilities allow food technologists to maintain the same texture, flavor, and appearance of their original formulations, ensuring a consistent appearance and taste that won’t take consumers by surprise.
-Likewise, as a replacement for high-fat dairy ingredients, not only does functional whey protein help reduce fat and calories, it can also be used to replace artificial ingredients and clean up product labels.

 Health Benefits of Whey Protein